-For instance, when the carrying amount of the item of property, plant and equipment already takes into account a loss in economic benefits or service potential, the subsequent expenditure to restore the future economic benefits or service potential expected from the asset is capitalised, provided that the carrying amount does not exceed the total economic benefits or service potential that the entity expects to recover from the continued use and ultimate disposal of the item.
+For instance, when the carrying amount of the item of property, plant and equipment already takes into account a loss in economic benefits or service potential, the subsequent expenditure to restore the future economic benefits or service potential expected from the asset is capitalised, provided that the carrying amount does not exceed the total economic benefits or service potential that the Fetakgomo Tubatse Local Municipality expects to recover from the continued use and ultimate disposal of the item.

-This is also the case when the purchase price of an asset already reflects the entity's obligation to incur expenditure in the future, which is necessary to bring the asset to its working condition.
+This is also the case when the purchase price of an asset already reflects the Fetakgomo Tubatse Local Municipality's obligation to incur expenditure in the future, which is necessary to bring the asset to its working condition.